 It's no insult to say that it doesn't aspire to art-house significance, just to white-knuckled entertainment.

-Audience Reviews for The Prey
+Audience Reviews for La proie (The Prey)

-Discuss The Prey on our Movie forum!
+Discuss La proie (The Prey) on our Movie forum!